 Organizations Supporting Embryonic Stem Cell Research

 Right to Life of Michigan maintains a list of organizations and institutions that engage in, funded, or have lobbied government on behalf of research that takes human life.

 Cord Blood Donation

 Donating umbilical cord blood and tissue that would otherwise be thrown away is a simple way for people to support ethical forms of stem cell research.
-For more information on how to donate cord blood in Michigan, visit the Michigan Blood website.
+For more information on how to donate cord blood in Michigan, visit the Versiti (formerly MI Blood) website.

 The Great Stem Cell Debate